DevDerpi/React.js-ExpensesTracker/README.md

-this project is not my original idea but i was coding along as a response with Udemy Max Schwarzmueller 's Course :  React - The Complete Guide (incl Hooks, React Router, Redux) . i've written by myself all the React code found in here  without copying anything except the CSS codes used for styling. instructions : to run the React.js-ExpensesTracker project you have to have node.js installed on your machine then :
+this project is not my original idea but i was coding along as a response with Udemy Max Schwarzmueller 's Course :  React - The Complete Guide (incl Hooks, React Router, Redux) . i've written by myself all the React code found in here  without copying anything except the CSS scripts used for styling. instructions : to run the React.js-ExpensesTracker project you have to have node.js installed on your machine then :
         1-Download it